2016 Women’s History Month Cell Phone Cinema Contest

 This contest is open to students worldwide.

-There are two contest categories: The Film Category and the Poster Category.
-To enter the Film Category, students must use their cell phones to create a three (3) to seven (7) minute film which illustrates how the above mention themes can be exemplified in the lives of women.
+To enter the contest students must use their cell phones to create a three (3) to seven (7) minute film which illustrates how the above mention themes can be exemplified in the lives of women.
 Films will be edited using conventional methodologies.
 A link is provided at the top of this webpage for contest submissions.

 A panel of judges, including the “Father” of Cell Phone Cinema, NYU’s Professor Karl Bardosh, and internationally recognized photographer Chi Modu, will select the winning films based on pre-selected criteria (please refer to the rubric on the contest webpage).
-There will be cash prizes… 1st place – $200 (USD) 2nd place $100 (USD); for the first and second place winners.
-The winning films will be screened at the Women’s History Month Film Festival on either March 26, 27, or 28, 2015, and will be placed on www.wim-n.com.
-The two highest scoring entries from the Poster category will also receive awards.
+There will be cash prizes… 1st place – $200 (USD) 2nd place $100 (USD) and 3rd place $50 (USD).
+The winning films will be screened at the Women’s History Month Film Festival on either March 30, April 1 or 2, 2016, and will be placed on www.wim-n.com.

 Steps for entering the contest: